RhetTbull/osxphotos/README.md

   --no-comment                    Search for photos with no comments.
   --has-likes                     Search for photos that have likes.
   --no-likes                      Search for photos with no likes.
+  --missing                       Export only photos missing from the Photos
+                                  library; must be used with --download-
+                                  missing.
   --deleted                       Include photos from the 'Recently Deleted'
                                   folder.
   --deleted-only                  Include only photos from the 'Recently